 1:30 Part of the beauty of the story is that the Virgin Mary appears as a Nahua woman, pregnant with Christ, to a Nahua man, yet the animation portrays her as a European woman.
 As a Nahua woman, she would not have worn a European-style crown, but rather the richness of her clothing (colors and material), the fact that she wore shoes (not seen in the animation), and her elevated speech would have indicated her noble status to Juan Diego.
 Also, my understanding is that she appeared standing amidst the desert plants, not floating in the air.

 1:45 Although Nahua women (and goddesses) knelt and Nahua men (and gods) squatted, it makes sense to have Juan Diego kneeling, since he is Christianized, however, he likely also made the traditional Nahua sign of respect, the “earth-eating gesture,” bending forward as if to scoop up the earth and touch it to his lips, called tlalqualiztli in Nahuatl.
 After all, he had been a Nahua for 57 years (his traditional age at the time of the apparitions), and had only been Christian for a few years.
-Plus, the Virgin appeared as a Nahua, so she would have understood, and appreciated, the gesture.
+Plus, I like to think that the Virgin, who appeared as a Nahua, would have understood, and appreciated, the gesture.

 2:13 The animated Virgin asks for a “shrine,” whereas in the accounts that we have, she asks for a teocalli (god-house), more of a small chapel rather than a large shrine, so that she might hear the cries of her people, and offer them her maternal love.